jamesgrady/CS4380-4320-Final-Project/S18-PhiSigmaPi.md

 ### 5. Averages of Yes, No, Abstain in votingResults (round 1, 2, 3, or all) (line/pie chart)
 #### Average of each round
+> This chart provides an easy overview during voting periods to see the averages of the way people are voting.
+It can then be used to help draw the line at what percentage is needed for a potential to pass to the next round.

 ```sql
 SELECT
     roundNum,